Harmonia

 Statue of Harmonia in the Harmony Society gardens in Old Economy Village, Pennsylvania.

-In Greek mythology, Harmonia (/hɑrˈmoʊniə/; Ἁρμονία /harmoˈnia/, "harmony", "agreement") is the goddess of harmony and concord.
-Her Greek opposite is Eris and her Roman counterpart is Concordia.
+In Greek mythology, Harmonia (/hɑrˈmoʊniə/; Ἁρμονία /grc/) is the goddess of harmony and concord.
+She is traditionally the daughter of Aphrodite, the goddess of love, and Ares, the god of war.

 Harmonia is most well-known for her marriage to Cadmus and the many misfortunes that haunted her descendants, particularly those related to the fabled Necklace of Harmonia.
+By her husband she became the mother of Autonoë, Agave, Ino, Semele, and Polydorus, and is thus the grandmother of Dionysus.

+Name and etymology

+The theonym Harmonia derives from the Greek noun harmoníā (ἁρμονία), meaning 'means of joining, frame, covenant, agreement'.
+The word comes from an adjective preserved only as a personal name, Harmōn (Ἁρμων).
+It is derived from the prefix ar- (ἀρ- < PIE *h₂er- 'to fit'), combined with the suffix -men-.

 Family

 Harmonia's parentage varies between accounts.
 She has most often been named as a daughter of the gods Ares and Aphrodite.
 This would make her the sister of other mythological figures such as Aeneas, Phobos, and Eros.
 In other accounts, Harmonia was born in Samothrace to Zeus and the Pleiad Electra.
 In this telling, Harmonia would have been the sister of Dardanus and Iasion, who, under the instruction of Zeus, were the founders of mystic rites on Samothrace.

 In nearly all of her mythological accounts, Harmonia is married to Cadmus, the legendary hero and founder of Thebes.
 With Cadmus, she was the mother of Ino, Polydorus, Autonoë, Agave, Semele, and, in some accounts, Illyrius.
 Through her daughter Semele, Harmonia was the grandmother of Dionysus.